mervat-khaled/cd0385-project-starter/project/report-template.md

 Also, I couldn't run the commend line in the notebook to submit my submission files because I have different operating system!. so I took screen shots from kaggle submission page.

 ### What was the top ranked model that performed?
-The top ranked model was: WeightedEnsemble_L3 with adding new features and defuelt setting "no hyperparameter tuning".
+The top ranked model was: WeightedEnsemble_L3 without "hyperparameter tuning", with adding new features ["hour","day","year"], transforming skewed features ["humidity","windspeed"], and dropping highly correlated features ["atemp",month].
-The root squared error for the model = -19.36, R2/accuracy =0.988, kaggle score= 0.77367.
+And the error "RMSE" in validation set = 39.88 and in the test set: the Error "RSMLE" = 0.46397.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?